Vote for Change,

 -

-Council tax keeps going up — but basics like potholes, pavements, bins, and street cleanliness are getting worse, not better.
+Council tax keeps going up, including waste bin removals which were historically free is now up to from £0.00 before 2024 to £35 — same service but at a cost to you the tax payer.
+Yet the basics like potholes, pavements, and street cleanliness are getting worse, not better.

 -

-Too much focus on ideological climate schemes and not enough on fixing everyday local problems.
+Too much focus on ideological schemes and not enough on fixing everyday local problems.

 -